secret-code-source/SOC/README.md

 - Feature extraction script for frozen Hugging Face SSL backbones.
 - Tiny CPU smoke test that verifies the full training path.

+## Environment

+The experiments in the paper were conducted on an **NVIDIA RTX 4090** GPU.

+Tested environment:

+- Ubuntu 20.04
+- Python 3.9
+- CUDA 11.8
+- PyTorch 2.0+

 ## Quick Start

 ```bash